rotherleague/Rother/_includes/rules/rules.md

 ## 19. CLUB COLOURS

-    Every Club must register the colour of its shirts and shorts with the Secretary by [date] who shall decide as to their suitability.
+    Every Club Team must register the colour of its shirts and shorts with the Secretary by the close of registration who shall decide as to their suitability.

-    Any Club wishing to change its colours during the Playing Season must obtain permission from the Management Committee.
+    Any Club Team wishing to change its colours during the Playing Season must obtain permission from the Management Committee.

+    Shirts must all be numbered differently, failing which a fine will be levied in accordance with the Fines Tariff.

+    Names of Youth Players shall not appear on the shirts, failing which a fine will be levied in accordance with the Fines Tariff.

     Goalkeepers must wear colours which distinguish them from all other Players and the Match Officials.